top of page

 SAT

-members beginning six weeks prior to the test date.
 All juniors take the SAT at Mercy Academy in March.

 In June, students should schedule college campus visits for the summer and reach out to teachers, coaches, pastors, or employers who would be writing letters of recommendation.